apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 ### [](#private-repositories)Private repositories

-If your source code is hosted in a private Git repository then you need to configure deployment key.
-Deployment key is different for each Actor and might be used only once at Git hosting of your choice (GitHub, Bitbucket, GitLab, etc.).
+If your source code is hosted in a private Git repository, then you need to configure the deployment key.
+The deployment key is different for each Actor and may be used only once for the Git hosting of your choice (GitHub, Bitbucket, GitLab, etc.).

 To obtain the key click at the **deployment key** link under the **Git URL** text input and follow the instructions there.